elisa-tech/wg-lfscs/Stack memory management by Linux kernel.md

     * Process context - kernel code is executed from a system call or a processor exception (e.g., page fault).
 Synchronous
     * Interrupt context - kernel code (e.g., device driver's interrupt handler) is executed from a peripheral chip's HW interrupt.
 Asynchronous.
 2. Kernel mode threads are application which execute exclusively in kernel space, in process context.

+## Kernel and user space stacks
-3. Each process in user space has dedicated virtual memory containing the following segments:
+1. Each process in user space has dedicated virtual memory containing the following segments:
     * Text segment - machine code
     * Data setments - global and static data:
       * Initialized data segment